Methodology

 Region of domicile and Index of Multiple Deprivation

 Region of domicile and Index of Multiple Deprivation (IMD) quintile have been derived from the location of the learner’s permanent home address before starting their course.
-A very small proportion of learners (3,625 entrants) had unknown domicile.
-Percentages are based on learners where domicile is known.
+In 2023/24, around 490 entrants to higher-level learning were known to have a permanent address in England but did not have specific address listed, therefore their region of domicile is not able to be determined.
+The percentages in this publication are based on learners where region of domicile is known.

 Equivalent or Lower Qualification (ELQ) status

-Access to student finance can be impacted by whether the relevant course is at the same or below the level of an award the learner already holds.
+Access to student finance can be impacted by whether the relevant course is at the same level or below the level of an award the learner already holds.
 This is determined by the Equivalent or Lower Qualification (ELQ) status.
-This information has been derived for OfS-recognised HE learners only.
-Prior qualifications are less well recorded on entry to other learning types.
+This information is derived for OfS-recognised HE learners only as prior qualifications are less well recorded on entry to other learning types.

-Some learners are recorded as having unknown qualification on entry, and this occurs more often at different levels of learning.
-In 2021/22, 7.8% of OfS-recognised HE entrants were recorded as having an unknown ELQ status.
-However, 11.3% of level 4 and 5 entrants had an unknown ELQ status compared to 10.1% for level 6.
+Some learners are recorded as having unknown qualification on entry status and this occurs more often at different levels of learning.
+In 2023/24, 9.6% of OfS-recognised HE entrants were recorded as having an unknown ELQ status.
+However, 15.4% of level 4 and 21.8% of level 5 entrants had an unknown ELQ status compared to 4.4% for level 7.
 These differences are due to FEPs being more likely to report incomplete entry qualification data to the ILR.
-To allow for meaningful comparisons across learning types, percentages are based on learners where ELQ status is known.
+To allow for meaningful comparisons across learning types, the percentages in this publication are based on learners where ELQ status is known.
 Caution should be applied when interpreting these statistics due to the high level of unknowns.

 Disclosure control